Are You Missing Out on Educator Tax Deductions?

 Income from outside work, such as a summer job or tutoring

-If there is no additional withholding on this outside work, you want to be sure to avoid a penalty for under-withholding—i.e., when your overall tax liability exceeds the amount of tax you had withheld by certain margins.
+If there is no additional withholding on this outside work, you want to be sure to avoid a penalty for under-withholding, which occurs when your overall tax liability exceeds the amount of tax you had withheld by certain margins.

 If this is the first year you’ve had extra income, there won’t be any penalty, because your withholding at work will cover 100% of your previous year’s income.

 The outside income should be reported on a Schedule C, where you can also deduct any expenses associated with the outside job.
-You are also liable for “payroll” taxes (these are the contributions to Social Security and Medicare) on the extra income, which is calculated on a Schedule SE.
+You are also responsible for paying self-employment taxes (Social Security and Medicare) on this income, which are calculated on Schedule SE.

 Unreimbursed expenses related to employment

-As noted above, the itemized deductions for employee expenses beyond the $300 have been eliminated in the tax reform, so that federal deduction is no longer available.
+As noted previously, the itemized deductions for employee expenses beyond $300 have been eliminated, so that federal deduction is no longer available.

-Rules for deducting expenses for a home office for self-employed individuals are fairly strict (as well as for equipment such as computers).
+Rules for deducting expenses for a home office for self-employed individuals, as well as for equipment such as computers, are fairly strict.
 The home office space must be used exclusively for work purposes, which is a tough criterion to meet.

 Deducting education expenses

-The American Opportunity Tax Credit, which can apply to the first four years of higher education, isn’t usually an option for educators since most have already completed a four-year degree.
+The American Opportunity Tax Credit, which can apply to the first four years of higher education, isn’t usually an option for educators because most have already completed a four-year degree.
 However, this credit, which is capped at $2,500, can be claimed for their dependent(s).
-Taxpayers can choose only one of the two remaining options for qualified education expenses.
+Taxpayers can choose only one of these two options for qualified education expenses.

 Save on tax prep software with your NEA membership